-A former Victorian hospital has been transformed into a modern, expansive family home.
-The large open spaces of the original structure provided the perfect backdrop for the family’s large contemporary art collection.
+A former Victorian hospital has been transformed into an expansive modern home.
+The large open spaces of the original structure provided the perfect backdrop for the family's large contemporary art collection.
 The property also came with a large private garden, which is unusual for properties in the city of London.

 Because of the property's history, the architects, 23+GS/318 Studio, had to be creative with the renovation as many of the walls were protected and needed to remain completely intact.
 Because of the amount of windows on the outer walls, and a lack of internal walls, the property didn't offer the owners enough wall space to house their large art collection.
 So the architects plugged a series of discreet new blocks onto the sides of the original building.
 These are built from handmade Petersen bricks, each connected – and yet dislocated – from the original architecture.
 They form liminal spaces, and are only attached to the existing architecture and to each other by frameless glass links.

 As well as an open plan reception and living area, the architects created a new kitchen and pantry, plus music, craft, TV and garden rooms.
 The architects also installed a cavernous basement with a swimming pool and diving platform as well as a stunning home cinema.

 The architects managed to preserve the size of the large rooms without introducing internal walls, which was key to preserving the bones of the original building.